Dr J Patterson

 ‘Marie de Gournay, Poetry and Gender: In Search of “La vraye douceur”’, Seventeenth-Century French Studies, 32 (2010), 206-20

 ‘Jean Brinon and His Cenacle: an Enduring Sodalitas?’, in a forthcoming volume in commemoration of Philip Ford, ed.
-Ingrid de Smet and Paul White (Geneva: Droz, 2016).
-Chapter submitted Aug.
-2014
+Ingrid de Smet and Paul White (Geneva: Droz, forthcoming 2018).

 English translation of Isabelle Moreau, ‘François Bernier: Philosophers’ Fictions / Traveller’s Visions’, in Method and Variation: Narrative in Early Modern French Thought, ed.
 Emma Gilby and Paul White (London: Legenda, 2013), pp. 89-101

 ‘Joachim Du Bellay, Défense et illustration de la langue française’, in The Literary Encyclopedia (2015), vol 1.5.2.02: French Writing and Culture in the Renaissance, 1500–1500, ed.
-Tim Unwin, Phillip John Usher, and David Williams
+Tim Unwin, Phillip John Usher, and David Williams.
+Online.